 "It's no longer possible to ignore the pressure of having to cater to the service market in the way that the accountants have done," Mr Chew says.
 "The accountants can [perform many legal tasks] for 30 or 40 per cent cheaper using IT."
-But because of Zico Law's new model, lead-In part because of these limitations, lawyers the same time the law firm continues to practise ing what Mr Chew calls "the trend" in the www.bakermckenzie.com
+But because of Zico Law's new model, leading what Mr Chew calls "the trend" in the region, he does not see them as a threat.